karlsen-network/node-karlsen-transaction-report/README.md

 npm install
 ```

-You need to create a file `addresses.txt` and add all your addresses
+You need to create a file `addresses.txt` and add all your addresses,
-- one per line.
+one per line.
 For example

 ```
 karlsen:qqe3p64wpjf5y27kxppxrgks298ge6lhu6ws7ndx4tswzj7c84qkjlrspcuxw